 2. Establish your booth strategy.

-Once you have your goals clearly defined, it is essential to establish how your team will reach them.
-Establishing a booth strategy is vital for several reasons:
+Once you have your goals clearly defined, it is essential to establish how your sales team will reach them.
+Establishing a successful trade show booth strategy is vital for several reasons:

 - Efficiency: Trade shows are busy, and you want to maximize everyone's time at the event and ensure that they are engaging with the right people and delivering the correct information.
 You'll want to train your team on best practices when booth traffic is slow and slammed.